metauni/metauni.github.io/posts/make-your-own/make-your-own.md

 ## "I need help!"

 Come chat with us in [The Rising Sea Discord](https://discord.gg/9yBaAxPSK8) if you run into any troubles setting up your bot and Roblox world.
+Some common problems: